 Wondering who the cool dog is in the movie star sunglasses?
-Her name is Megan and she is a paralyzed pup with a fascinating story to tell.
-If you’re also wondering why Megan needs sunglasses; it’s to protect her eyes from the laser therapy she received, but I’ll get to that part later.
+Her name is Megan and her family chose to adopt a paraplegic dog.
+If you’re also wondering why Megan needs sunglasses; it’s to protect her eyes from the laser therapy she receives, but I’ll get to that part later.

-Most of us who share our life with a paralyzed pet do so because, that dog or cat has been part of our family since they were young.
+Most of us who share our life with a paralyzed pet do so because that dog or cat has been part of our family since they were young.
 We become caretakers because our fur kid, who we love, gets sick or has an injury.
-That’s why I am so impressed when someone consciously chooses to adopt a paraplegic dog or cat with special needs and I’m even more impressed when that person goes out of their way to learn everything they can to make a better life for that animal.
+That’s why I am so impressed when someone consciously chooses to adopt a paraplegic dog or cat.
+I’m even more impressed when that person goes out of their way to learn everything they can to make a better life for that animal.

 Dar Freeman is one of these amazing pet parents.
-She adopted Megan on May 24, 2015 from a family that was going to euthanize the paralyzed dog and made it her mission to learn everything she can about spinal cord injuries.
-The little dog slipped on ice last February and has been a paraplegic ever since.
+She adopted Megan on May 24, 2015 from a family that was going to euthanize the paralyzed dog.
+Then Dar made it her mission to learn everything she could about spinal cord injuries.
+Megan became a paraplegic when she slipped on ice.

 “She’s just 6 years old and although I have no experience with paralyzed dogs, I decided this little one needed a chance,” said Dar.
 “Before I brought her home I asked my vet what could be done and was told surgery was only an option in the first 24 hours after the injury so she would likely just need a cart.
 Financially, I knew I could handle that.”

 After Dar brought Megan home, she jumped right in learning how to help the dog .
-She joined online communities (like Lessons From A Paralyzed Dog) to learn more information and talked to veterinary experts near her home at the University of Illinois.
+She joined online communities (like Lessons From A Paralyzed Dog) and she talked to veterinary experts near her home at the University of Illinois.

-That led to Megan wearing sunglasses.
-The little dog underwent a series of cold laser therapy treatments where a low power laser is applied to the surface of the skin on the paralyzed site to hopefully promote healing.
+Dar’s education led to Megan undergoing a series of treatments called “cold laser therapy and that led to Megan wearing sunglasses.
+Cold laser is a process where a low power laser is applied to the surface of the skin on the paralyzed site to promote healing.
 At the beginning of Sophie’s illness she also went through a series of six laser treatments.
 The laser doesn’t cause any pain to the patient, but because of the bright light it throws off, everyone in the room including the veterinarian, vet tech, pet parents and the patient must wear protective sunglasses.

 The laser works by rapidly increasing the production of new cells so a dog can regain some mobility and recover quicker.
 It also eliminates pain, reduces inflammation and increases blood flow to an injured area.